pbilyk/react-inclusive-components/README.md

 # react-inclusive-components

-Inclusive components for React, created with styled-components.
+Inclusive components for React.
 Based on Heydon Pickering's book, **Inclusive Components**.

 The library does not include React, it's just a collection of components to make the development of accessible apps easeir.